-One Pot Shrimp Pasta has quickly become a favorite pasta dish in our house.
+This One Pot Shrimp Pasta recipe has quickly become a favorite pasta dish in our house.
 The one pot method produces a creamy pasta sauce without the added fat and crazy flavorful pasta.
 Plus, one pot means less clean up!

 Dinner time lately in my house has become pretty stressful.
 I mean I have a whole internet to browse, infinity cookbooks to page through and still I can’t think of anything to make.

 I blame most of this on the cold New Jersey weather.
 Going to the supermarket has become one of my most dreaded chores, which means I’m constantly scrounging around our pantry looking for things to throw together to make something that everyone will like (yeah right).
 But one day a few weeks ago I had a carb craving and wanted to mix up our usual spaghetti and meatball rut.

 I have seen the “one pot” method floating around the internets for a while now, but had never tried it.
 AND with all the one pot pasta recipes I’ve found, none of them boiled the pasta in the sauce itself, and I knew that’s what I wanted to try.

-…and cooked it low and slow until it was a beautiful golden brown color.
+Cook the onions low and slow until they are a beautiful golden brown color.

 Make sure you’re using a large skillet (at least 10- inches) because you’re going going to need room for all the pasta.